waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker on 1F is the father of the Super Nerd.
 Defeating the son will make the Hiker move.
 (Result: Failed.
 The Super Nerd was already defeated, and the Hiker's dialogue is unchanged.)
     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
 Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
 Dialogue unchanged in both cases.)
     - There is a hidden switch or item on the floor, possibly revealed by the Itemfinder.
 (Result: Failed.
 ITEMFINDER did not respond on B3F.)
-    - The Rocket Grunt will accept a Pokémon nicknamed 'fossil'.
-(Result: Failed.
-Dialogue unchanged.)

 # VII.
 Strategic Notes & Reminders

-- **Agent Utilization:** For complex navigation puzzles like spinner mazes, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
+- **Agent Utilization:** For complex navigation puzzles, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
 The agent is designed to suggest the most logical next step.
 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.